Avalude Ravukal: Soundtrack

 The music was composed by A. T. Ummer and the lyrics were written by Bichu Thirumala.
 Guna Singh composed the background score.
 Music for the song "Raagendu Kiranangal" was allegedly copied from the song "Pal Bhar Mein Yeh Kya Ho" in the film Swami released in 1977.

 Release and reception

 Avalude Ravukal was released on 3 March 1978.
 It was given an "A" (adult) certificate by the Central Board of Film Certification.
 The film was distributed by S. Pavamani under the banner of Sithara Pictures.
-The film was dubbed and released in Tamil as Avalin Iravugal and in Hindi as Her Nights and were also successful at the box office.
+The film was dubbed and released in Tamil as Avalin Iravugal and in Hindi as Her Nights and was also successful at the box office.
 Avalude Ravukal was remade in Hindi as Patita (1980), also directed by I. V. Sasi.
-The film has over the years devoleped into cult film.
+Over the years, the film has developed into a cult film.
 B. Vijayakumar of The Hindu wrote that the film was "Remembered for the social movie with a strong message and good music".
+It is also considered to be one of the first movies to root for the origin of Malayalam soft porn films during the next several years, that influxed the industry.